stegish/FCLogistic/README.md

-# untitled
+# FCLogistic

-My second flutter project

-## Getting Started

-FCLogistic is a logistic app for small company
+FCLogistic is an mobile application created to solve logistics problems in the warehouses of small companies, that cannot afford more complex and expensive software